Moscow theater hostage crisis

-The Moscow theater hostage crisis, also known as the 2002 Nord-Ost siege, was the seizure of the crowded Dubrovka Theater in Moscow by Chechen militants on 23 October 2002, resulting in the taking of 912 hostages.
-The attackers, led by Movsar Barayev, claimed allegiance to the Islamist separatist movement in Chechnya.
+The Moscow theater hostage crisis, also known as the 2002 Nord-Ost siege, was the seizure of the crowded Dubrovka Theater in Moscow by Chechen terrorists on 23 October 2002, resulting in the taking of 912 hostages.
+The attackers, led by Movsar Barayev, claimed allegiance to the rebel breakaway movement in Chechnya.
 They demanded the withdrawal of Russian forces from Chechnya and an end to the Second Chechen War.
-The crisis was resolved when Russian security services released sleeping gas into the building, and subsequently stormed it, killing all 40 hostage takers.
+The crisis ended when Russian security services released sleeping gas into the building, and subsequently stormed it, killing all 40 hostage takers.
 132 hostages died, largely due to the effects of the gas.

 Due to the layout of the theater, special forces would have had to fight through 30 m of corridor and advance up a well-defended staircase before they could reach the hall in which the hostages were held.
 The attackers had numerous explosives, with the most powerful in the center of the auditorium.
 Spetsnaz operators from Federal Security Service (FSB) Alpha and Vympel, supported by a Russian Ministry of Internal Affairs (MVD) SOBR unit, pumped a chemical agent into the building's ventilation system and began the rescue operation.

 The identity of the gas was not disclosed at the time, although it was believed to have been a fentanyl derivative.
 A study published in 2012 concluded that it had been a mixture of carfentanil and remifentanil.
 The same study pointed out that in a 2011 case at the European Court of Human Rights, the Russian government stated that the aerosol used was a mixture of a fentanyl derivative and a chemical compound with a narcotic action.

 Initial siege

 The hostages were seized on 23 October at the House of Culture of State Ball-Bearing Plant Number 1 in the Dubrovka area of Moscow about four kilometers south-east of the Moscow Kremlin.
 During Act II of a sold-out performance of Nord-Ost a little after 9:00 PM, 40–50 heavily armed masked men and women drove in a bus to the theater and entered the main hall firing assault rifles in the air.

 The black-and-camouflage-clad attackers took approximately 850–900 people hostage, including members of the audience and performers, among them an MVD general.
-The reaction of spectators inside the theater to the news that the theater was under attack was not uniform: some people remained calm, some reacted hysterically, and others fainted.
+The reaction of spectators inside the theater to the news that the theater was under terrorist attack was not uniform: some people remained calm, some reacted hysterically, and others fainted.
 Some performers who had been resting backstage escaped through an open window and called the police; in all, some 90 people managed to flee the building or hide.

-The Chechen leader told the hostages that the attackers (who identified themselves as a suicide squad from "the 29th Division") had no grudge against foreign nationals (about 75 in number from 14 countries, including Australia, Georgia, Germany, the Netherlands, Ukraine, the United Kingdom and the United States) and promised to release anyone who showed a foreign passport.
+The terrorist leader told the hostages that the attackers (who identified themselves as a suicide squad from "the 29th Division") had no grudge against foreign nationals (about 75 in number from 14 countries, including Australia, Georgia, Germany, the Netherlands, Ukraine, the United Kingdom and the United States) and promised to release anyone who showed a foreign passport.